-Not long after we opened the doors of Tiki La La on Ettalong’s main street, Lords of Pour moved in next door to our shop, which created a great little hotspot for our business.
-And we’ve gotta say – they serve killer coffee.
+Not long after we first opened the doors of Tiki La La on Ettalong’s main street, Lords of Pour cafe moved in next door to our shop, which created a great little hotspot for our new business.
+And we’ve gotta say – they do serve killer coffee.
 Too convenient!

 What’s a favourite local restaurant you both love to visit?

 The Lucky Bee at Hardy’s Bay is next level.
 The twice-cooked pork hock bao buns are so good, just ask Barbra Streisand who the chefs once cooked for!
 Grab a couple of Cosmos and enjoy the view across the water.
-The pizza is also twice as good at Tropicana Pizza Pizza, Woy Woy.
+The pizza is also twice as good at Tropicana Social Club, Woy Woy.
 We can never choose between the "Tony Pepperoni" and the "Fishermen’s Wharf" so we get the "Roasted Fennel" – but they’re all amazing.
-And an honourable mention goes to Osteria il Coccia for its authentic Italian food cooked by fire, located just a couple of doors down from our Tiki La La store at The Galleria Ettalong.
+And an honourable mention goes to Osteria il Coccia for its authentic Italian food cooked by fire, located at The Galleria Ettalong.

 What is your go-to outdoor experience?

 Ettalong Beach waterfront is a beautiful place to be – hanging with friends, walking or riding the bike trail, or a quick dip at high tide, before enjoying sunset cocktails at The Box on the Water.